An online learning approach to dynamic pricing and capacity sizing in service systems: Problem Setting and Algorithm Outline

 where $x^+\equiv \max\{x,0\}$. \item {\bf Server's busy time.} The age of the server's busy time observed by customer $n$ upon arrival, which is the length of time the server has been busy since the last idleness, is given by the recursions

-where the indicator ${\bf 1}_A$ is 1 if $A$ occurs and is 0 otherwise. \end{itemize} \begin{remark} We provide explanations for \eqref{eq:RecDelay} and \eqref{eq:RecBusyPeriod}.
+where the indicator ${\bf 1}_A$ is 1 if $A$ occurs and is 0 otherwise. \end{itemize} We provide explanations for \eqref{eq:RecDelay} and \eqref{eq:RecBusyPeriod}.
 First, recursion \eqref{eq:RecDelay} simply follows from Lindley's equation.
-Next, recursion \eqref{eq:RecBusyPeriod} follows from the observation that, for customer $n$, if the queue is empty upon its arrival, the observed busy time is simply 0 by definition; otherwise, the server must have been busy since the arrival of the previous customer and therefore, the observed busy time by customer $n$ should extend that of customer $n-1$ by an additional inter-arrival time.
-As we shall see later, both the delay and busy time observed by customers will be important ingredients (i.e., data) for building the gradient estimator of the online learning algorithm. \end{remark} We end this section by providing a uniform boundedness result for all relevant queueing functions.
+Next, recursion \eqref{eq:RecBusyPeriod} follows from the fact that, for customer $n$, if the queue is empty upon its arrival, the observed busy time is simply 0 by definition; otherwise, the server must have been busy since the arrival of the previous customer and therefore, the observed busy time by customer $n$ should extend that of customer $n-1$ by an additional inter-arrival time.
+As we shall see later, both the delay and busy time observed by customers will be important ingredients (i.e., data) for building the gradient estimator of the online learning algorithm. \begin{remark}[Clearance of the leftover $Q_k$] As explained above, $Q_k$ is random and unbounded, while in our algorithm design, the cycle length $D_k$ is deterministic.
+So it is indeed possible the remaining queue content may not be all cleared in cycle $k$ (i.e., $D_k<Q_k$).
+We will see later in the regret analysis that our choice of $D_k$ leads to a small probability of uncleared leftovers and thus the impact of the rare event $\{D_k<Q_k\}$ is negligible. \end{remark}

+In Figure \ref{fig:timeline}, we further illustrate how the service price and service rate are updated by showing the ordering of all relative events as a new cycle begins.
+We emphasize that (i) the service rate $\mu_{k-1}$ is updated to $\mu_k$ immediately when a new cycle $k$ begins, which is triggered as soon as the last one of $D_{k-1}$ customers enters service; and (ii) the service price $p_{k-1}$ is updated to $p_k$ only after the first external arrival occurs in the new cycle $k$ (we honor our previous prices for all customers who arrive in the previous cycle).

+We end this section by providing a uniform boundedness result for all relevant queueing functions.
 This result below will be used in the next sections to establish desired regret bounds.
-The proof follows a stochastic ordering approach and is given in Section \ref{subsect: uniform bound}. \begin{lemma}\textbf{$($Uniform boundedness of relevant queueing functions$)$} \\ Under Assumptions \ref{assmpt: uniform} and \ref{assmpt: light tail}, there exists a finite positive constant $M>0$ such that for any sequences $(\mu_k,p_k)\in\mathcal{B}$ and $D_k\geq 1$, we have, for all $k\geq 1$, $1\leq n\leq D_k$ and $1\leq m\leq 4$, and $\eta>0$ as defined in Assumption \ref{assmpt: light tail},
+The proof follows from a stochastic ordering approach and is given in Section \ref{subsect: uniform bound}. \begin{lemma}\textbf{$($Uniform boundedness of relevant queueing functions$)$} \\ Under Assumptions \ref{assmpt: uniform} and \ref{assmpt: light tail}, there exists a finite positive constant $M>0$ such that for any sequences $(\mu_k,p_k)\in\mathcal{B}$ and $D_k\geq 1$, we have, for all $k\geq 1$, $1\leq n\leq D_k$ and $1\leq m\leq 4$, and $\eta>0$ as defined in Assumption \ref{assmpt: light tail},

 are all bounded by $M$. \end{lemma}